 In collaborative divorce, there are no “winners” and “losers” because there is simply no battleground.
 The focus is on coming up with creative options that meet the financial and emotional needs of everyone involved, including the children.

-Here at Haas & Associates, we are committed to providing you with alternative dispute resolutions that will cost less and potentially resolve more.
+Here at Haas & Associates, we are committed to providing you with alternative dispute resolutions that save you time, money and other resources.
 Litigation is not the only way to resolve differences and come to a resolution.
 Contact us or call (919) 783-9669 today to see how we can help.